 What we’ve been doing

 We have continually challenged discrimination by religious schools in admissions, employment and school organisation.
-In March 2012, we supported research by The Guardian showing for the first time that ‘faith’ schools are socio-economically selective, even when compared to other schools in their area.
-In April, we published research of our own showing that two-thirds of state-maintained ‘faith’ schools have been opening outside of competition, by the back door – whereas 5 out of 6 other schools have been opening through competition.
+In 2012we published research showing that two-thirds of state-maintained ‘faith’ schools have been opening outside of competition, by the back door – whereas 5 out of 6 other schools have been opening through competition.

 We have introduced numerous amendments to education bills to reform the law around religious schools.
 Most recently, during the passage of the Education Act 2011, we worked with peers to introduce amendments on admissions, school organisation and employment.
-In 2011 and 2012, we also responded to the recent UK and Welsh Government consultations on school admissions; the Welsh Government’s consultation on the school organisation code; and the Labour Party’s consultation on the ‘middle tier’.
+In 2011, 2012 and 2014, we also responded to the recent UK and Welsh Government consultations on school admissions.

 We have also made a number of legal challenges to the continuing presence and role of ‘faith’ schools.
 In November 2012 we took a (disappointingly unsuccessful) judicial review of the decision to open two highly discriminatory Catholic schools in Richmond-upon-Thames.
 In July 2012, we triggered a European Commission investigation into employment laws for UK ‘faith’ schools.
 In January 2013, we won an Information Tribunal case against the UK Government over its refusal to publish a list of the names, locations and religions of groups applying to set up Free Schools – although we are in an ongoing battle to see the implications of this ruling fully adhered to.
-And we have an ongoing case at, currently being appealed by the school to the Court of Appeal, about the London Oratory School’s admissions policy, after the Office of the Schools Adjudicator agreed with us that the school’s admissions policy breaks the Admissions Code.
+And we have an ongoing case at, currently being appealed by the school to the Court of Appeal, about the London Oratory School’s admissions policy, after the Office of the Schools Adjudicator agreed with us that the school’s admissions policy breaks the Admissions Code in 105 different ways.